 Butler continued, "It’s a disgrace that period poverty exists in the sixth richest country in the world."

-In August 2017, children's charity Plan International UK carried out an online survey on period poverty as well as stigma, questioning 1,000 young women and girls between the ages of 14 and 21.
+In August 2017, children's charity Plan International UK carried out an online survey on period poverty as well as stigma, questioning 1,000 young people who menstruate between the ages of 14 and 21.
 The findings, released in December the same year, found that 10 per cent of respondents had been unable to afford sanitary products, while 15 per cent had "struggled to afford" them.

 12 per cent had improvised sanitary protection because they weren't able to afford it, 14 per cent had borrowed from a friend, and 19 per cent had used products that were less suitable for them "due to cost."
 49 per cent, meanwhile, said they'd missed a whole day of school because they were on their period.